 \subsection{Linear extension lemma}

-When implementing EIs, the properties of the linear part in (\ref{LLES-num-truncation}), predominantly governed by $A_1^{[k]}(\hat{\mathbf{x}})$, fundamentally determine the performance of the numerical scheme.
-While all eigenvalues of $A_1$ have zero real parts, it is natural to examine whether $A_1^{[k]}(\hat{\mathbf{x}})$ generated through local linear extension operations preserve this property.
-The introduction of spurious eigenvalues with positive real parts - not inherent to the original problem - would significantly complicate the dynamics of the high-dimensional extension system.
-Fortunately, the following lemma precludes this case. \begin{Lemma} Suppose the local linear extension operation acting on (\ref{P}) gives $A_1^{[k]}(\hat{\mathbf{x}})$ with $A_1$ defined in (\ref{P02}).
-Then $A_1^{[k]}(\hat{\mathbf{x}})$ is diagonalizable with all eigenvalues having zero real parts. \end{Lemma} Since the matrix $A_1^{[k]}(\hat{\mathbf{x}})$ is intrinsically determined only by the linear $O(\frac{1}{\varepsilon})$ component in (\ref{P}), we define the operator $D_1$ by
+When implementing EIs, the performance of the numerical scheme is fundamentally determined by the properties of the linear part in (\ref{LLES-num-truncation}), which is primarily governed by $A_1^{[k]}(\hat{\mathbf{x}})$.
+Although all eigenvalues of $A_1$ have zero real parts, it is essential to verify whether $A_1^{[k]}(\hat{\mathbf{x}})$ generated via local linear extension operations preserves this property.
+The emergence of spurious eigenvalues with positive real parts—which are not inherent to the original system—would significantly complicate the dynamics of the high-dimensional extended system.
+Fortunately, the following proposition, as a key result of this subsection, rules out this possibility.

+\begin{Proposition}[Linear extension lemma] Suppose the local linear extension operation applied to system (\ref{P}) yields $A_1^{[k]}(\hat{\mathbf{x}})$, where $A_1$ is defined in (\ref{P02}).
+Then $A_1^{[k]}(\hat{\mathbf{x}})$ is diagonalizable, and all its eigenvalues have zero real parts. \end{Proposition} A proof of this result is provided in the remainder of this subsection.
+Since the matrix $A_1^{[k]}(\hat{\mathbf{x}})$ depends intrinsically only on the linear $O(1/\varepsilon)$ term in system (\ref{P}), we define the operator $D_1$ as